understructure/AWSBigDataSpecialtyExamPrep/Domain_1_-_Collection/IoT.md

 * IoT rule actions also allow you to:

-    * Change / capture CloudWatch metric
+    * Change / capture CloudWatch alarm / metric

     * Write data to S3

     * Write data to SQS

-    * Write data to SNS
+    * Write data to SNS as a push notification

     * Invoke Lambda function